rahulodedra30/MLOps-TA/lab3/readme.md

 ![](https://github.com/rahulodedra30/MLOps-TA/blob/main/lab3/Images/deployed%20model%20details.png)
 ![](https://github.com/rahulodedra30/MLOps-TA/blob/main/lab3/Images/endpoint%20prediction.png)

+#### Model Monitoring

+Vertex AI Model Monitoring lets us run monitoring jobs as needed or on a regular schedule to track the quality of your tabular models.
+If we've set alerts, Vertex AI Model Monitoring informs when metrics surpass a specified threshold.

+Vertex AI Model Monitoring can track and alert us when deviations exceed a specified threshold.
+We can then re-evaluate or retrain your model to ensure the model is behaving as intended.

 ## Conclusion
 You have successfully trained and deployed a TensorFlow model using Vertex AI and a custom container.
 You can now make predictions using the deployed model endpoint.